KOOMI - Helping A Local Yogurt Franchise Improve Its Online Presence With A Hassle-Free Ordering Process

 How might we + do something + to (solve/meet Karina's challenges/needs)

-How might we categorize menu into different tabs to suit Karina's expectation? | How might we design a description section in each product card with all details Karina wants to know but not too crowded with text? |
+How might we design a description section in each product card with all details Karina wants to know but not too crowded with text?

-How might we create a tracking status that lightens her mood while waiting for a drink? | How might we create a seamless checkout process which offers different modes of payment? |
+How might we create a tracking status that lightens her mood while waiting for a drink?

-How might we create an auto and simple guidance of the most frequent concerns? | How might we design a streamlined ordering process that helps Karina order drink at ease across varied devices? |
+How might we design a streamlined ordering process that helps Karina order drink at ease across varied devices?

 Brainstorming